anegg0/gr0wing-hugo/content/posts/2012-09-03-free-and-homeless-the-experiment-part-13.md

 &nbsp;

-After two months in Latin America, I&#8217;ve has plenty of time to go unnoticed, so I&#8217;m glad to leave the airport and be welcomed by my girlfriend, at her apartment in Queens.
+After two months in Latin America, I've has plenty of time to go unnoticed, so I'm glad to leave the airport and be welcomed by my girlfriend, at her apartment in Queens.

 &nbsp;